nafisaISRAIL/django-graphQL-chat/README.md

 2.Install dependencies from requirements.txt file.

-3. Navigate to the projects root directory and run project with `python manage.py runserver` command.
+3.Navigate to the projects root directory and run project with `python manage.py runserver` command.

 Test queries and mutation
 =============================

-API is available at /graphql root.
+API is available at 127.0.0.1:8000/graphql root.

 Here is available to create chat messages.